mgckind/SparsePz/README.md

 ###**Sparse Representation of Photometric Redshift PDFs**

-This will soon implemented as part as the [MLZ](https://github.com/mgckind/MLZ) package, this is the stand-alone version.
+This package will soon implemented as part as the [MLZ](https://github.com/mgckind/MLZ) package repository.
+This is the standalone version.
 The full documentation of MLZ is located [here](http://lcdm.astro.illinois.edu/static/code/mlz/MLZ-1.0/doc/html/index.html)

-For more information and a implementation of this technique, check this [article](http://arxiv.org/abs/1404.6442)
+For more information and a implementation of this technique, check this [paper](http://arxiv.org/abs/1404.6442)

 Requirements:

 * scipy
 * matplotlib
 * numpy
-* pyfits
+* pyfits (to store output file)
 * mpi4py (optional for parallel running)